winitzki/scall/tutorial/programming_dhall.md

        }
 ```

-Contrafunctor instances for recursive types can be computed by similar code.
+Contrafunctor evidence for recursive types can be computed by similar code.
-Note that the pattern functor `F` must be still covariant in the type parameter on which we impose the fixpoint:
 If `F a b` is contravariant in `a` and covariant in `b` then both `LFix (F a)` and `GFix (F a)` are contravariant in `a`.

 ```dhall